Revisioned: Tomb Raider

-Revisioned: Tomb Raider (trademarked as Re\Visioned: Lara Croft: Tomb Raider) is a ten-part American animated series created by Ricardo Sanchez and based on the Tomb Raider series.
+Revisioned: Tomb Raider (trademarked as Re\Visioned: Lara Croft: Tomb Raider) is an American animated web series created by Ricardo Sanchez and based on the Tomb Raider series.
 It was released on the Turner Broadcasting's online video game service GameTap from July 10 to November 13, 2007.
 The series consists of various animation and comic book talents' renditions of Lara Croft, presented in the form of animated episodes.
 Minnie Driver voices Lara Croft in all episodes.
 The first three episodes present a linked story arc called "Keys to the Kingdom".
 Other episodes tell stories of single or multiple episodes that function as an anthology.
 The art style and storytelling vary in each episode depending on the writer and designer.